 The acclaimed actor John Telfer brilliantly narrates an unabridged downloadable audiobook of Gibraltar produced by Hachette Audio (UK) and Penguin Audio (US).
 The AudioFile Magazine has just awarded it an AudioFile Earphones Award, and their reviewer said: “John Telfer’s masterful reading of Roy and Lesley Adkins’s history of the 1779-83 Spanish siege of British-held Gibraltar is a model of audiobook technique … The effect is singular, and the story he tells is itself amazing, filled with action and human drama, a tale of genuine consequence … Telfer’s expert reading captures the heat and uncertainty of unfolding events, and leaves listeners with something to think about.”

 Gibraltar in America

-Our latest book, Gibraltar: The Greatest Siege in British History, is published in hardback in the United States and Canada, and it is also available as an e-book and audiobook.
+Our latest book, Gibraltar: The Greatest Siege in British History, was published in hardback in the United States and Canada in March 2018, and it is also available there as an e-book and audiobook.
 There have already been some great reviews, including The Wall Street Journal and The Washington Times.
-It will be published in paperback in March 2019 to coincide with the 240th anniversary of the start of the Great Siege.
+It was published in paperback in March 2019 to coincide with the 240th anniversary of the start of the Great Siege.
 See our Gibraltar page for more details and see The Prudential and the Rock for surprising links between America and Gibraltar.